 Yes.
 When an employee is on call the same conditions apply to them in respect of the consumption of alcohol/drugs as do when they are at work.
-All employees are expected to ensure that their consumption of alcohol or use of prescribed drugs does not interfere with their ability to perform their duties safely.
+All employees are expected to ensure that their consumption of alcohol or use of prescribed drugs does not interfere with their ability to perform their duties safely and effectively or to deal with customers or clients to the required standards.